-An applicant may provide additional details of items below the threshold if it determines that this would assist the OEB with its review of the application.
-Applicants are reminded that the onus is on the applicant to make its case and ensure that the OEB has the information it needs to properly assess and deliberate on the application.
+An applicant may provide additional details of items below the threshold if it determines that this may be helpful to the OEB.

 Accounting Standards

 This section provides information on the following accounting standards relevant to the filing of revenue requirement applications.
-The Canadian Accounting Standards Board has established a mandatory transition to International Financial Reporting Standards by January 1, 2015.
+The Canadian Accounting Standards Board mandated the transition to International Financial Reporting Standards by January 1, 2015 unless the entity reports under United States Generally Accepted Accounting Principles (USGAAP) or Accounting Standards for Private Enterprises (ASPE).
 On this basis, the following accounting standards may be applicable to transmitters for 2015 and beyond:

 International Financial Reporting Standards (IFRS)